MosbyTheGreat/AMRAS/README.md

 # AMRAS
 Anti-Mitbewohner-Raketen-Abwehr-System (engl.
-Anti Roommate Rocket Defense System)
+Anti Roommate Rocket Defence System)

-An automated turret, which uses a combination of a Raspberry Pi, a camera, some servos, trafos and methylated spirits to propell rubber rockets into anyones face who dares to enter it's vicinity.
+An automated turret, which uses a combination of a Raspberry Pi, a camera, some servos, trafos and methylated spirits to propel rubber rockets into anyone's face who dares to enter its vicinity.

 **NOTE: This is currently WIP**